File a Report with UConn

 263 Farmington Avenue, MC5310, Farmington

-Why do employees, including RA’s, report my disclosure to OIE?
+Why do most employees, including RA’s, share my disclosure with OIE?

 Will I be contacted by someone from the University?

-Yes, by a University investigator and by the Assistant Dean of Students for Victim Support Services.
+Yes, by a University investigator and/or by the Assistant Dean of Students for Victim Support Services.
 You can respond to either of them, both of them, or neither.
 It’s your choice.

 What if I don’t want to report because alcohol and/or drugs were involved?